CrayLabs/SmartRedis/doc/examples/cpp_api_examples.rst

 .. note::

     The C++ API examples are written
-    to connect to a Redis cluster database.
-Update the ``Client`` constructor call to connect to a Redis non-cluster database.
+    to connect to a clustered backend database.
+Update the ``Client`` constructor call to connect to a non-clustered backend database.

 Tensors
 =======